meribold/git-snap/readme.md

-This will create a commit with most local changes on a branch named `snapshots-<username>-<hostname>`.<sup>[1](#user-content-footnote-1)</sup>  Take a look at the [`snapshots-meribold-smial`][3] branch of this repository to see some commits created using git-snap.
+This will create a commit with most local changes on a branch named `snapshots-<username>-<hostname>`.<sup>[1](#user-content-footnote-1)</sup>  Take a look at the [`snapshots-meribold-smial`][3] branch of this repository to see some commits created using `git snap`.

-git-snap is save.
+`git snap` is save.
 It doesn't touch the working tree (working directory) and saves and restores the index.

 ## What exactly is included in a snapshot commit